 Newspaper headlines showed that the suspected serial killer, a nightclub bouncer, was also the leader of a neo-Nazi group.
 He was found guilty, another headline said, and sent to prison for life.

-Two years later, Walt had a book-signing at the Book Cellar, with a line of fans down Lincoln Avenue.
+Two years later, Walt had a book-signing at Guild Books, with a line of fans down Lincoln Avenue.
 His crime book became a best-seller, but in the “Fiction” category.
 Walt had cased his first victim, with a Kung Fu card in his pocket, but there were people around.

 That night, however, Walt was so juiced that he wrote for six hours straight.
 He pissed in a Gatorade bottle so he wouldn’t be interrupted by nature’s calls.